Breast Augmentation and Breast Implants in Boca Raton, FL

 - Have experienced changes in your breasts due to pregnancy, weight loss, or aging

-Every patient is different, and you should discuss your specific hopes, goals, concerns, and expectations with Dr. Man before making your final decision.
+Every patient is different and it is important that you make sure to discuss your specific hopes, goals, concerns, and expectations with Dr. Man before making your final decision.
 If your overall health is good, your expectations are realistic, and your attitude is positive, you are likely a good candidate for a breast implant procedure.

 Are Breast Implants Safe?

-Silicone breast implants have been rigorously screened and researched by the FDA for many years, and three separate companies have been approved to develop and market implants and continue researching their safety and efficacy.
+Silicone breast implants have been rigorously screened and researched by the FDA for many years.
+Three separate companies have been approved to develop and market implants, while they continue researching their safety and efficacy.
 For more information, please see the FDA breast implant information provided on their site, or visit the manufacturer’s websites: Mentor, Allergan (now Natrelle™), and Sientra.

 Women who receive breast implants should understand that while their implants may last a lifetime (depending on their age and other factors at the time of augmentation), periodic examinations by Dr. Man are necessary.
 You may need new implants after some years have passed, or after you experience a pregnancy.